-- Collection of irruptive species (e.g., large percentage of young-of-year in an isolated area that is not representative of the entire reach), which could trigger an inaccurate 'non-support' determination. - Transitional areas between ecoregions.
+- Collection of irruptive species (e.g., large percentage of young-of-year in an isolated area that is not representative of the entire AU), which could trigger an inaccurate 'non-support' determination.

+- Transitional areas between ecoregions.

+- AUs that are intermittent in nature.